oemof/tespy/doc/getting_started/tutorial_combustion_chamber.rst

 ------------------

 The combustion chamber is an important component within thermal power plants, but unfortunately is the reason for many issues, as the solving algorithm is very sensitive to small changes e. g. the fluid composition.
 We will demonstrate how to handle the combustion chamber in a very small, simple example.
-You can download the full code from the `github repository <https://github.com/oemof/tespy/tree/master/examples>`_.
+You can download the full code from the :download:`tespy_examples repository <https://github.com/fwitte/tespy_examples/blob/master/combustion_chamber/combustion_chamber.py>`.

 First of all you need to define the network containing all fluid components used for the combustion chamber. **These are at least the fuel, oxygen, carbon-dioxide and water**.
 For this example we added Argon, and of course - as we are using Air for the combustion - Nitrogen.
 On top, it is recommended to specify reasonable ranges for the fluid properties.